bondagit/aes67-linux-daemon/TRANSCRIPTION.md

 The AES67 Linux Daemon now supports real-time transcription of audio streams  using [OpenAI's Whisper](https://github.com/openai/whisper), integrated through [Whisper.cpp](https://github.com/ggml-org/whisper.cpp), a high-performance C/C++ inference of Whisper.
 The transcription feature enables speech-to-text conversion of daemon's configured Sinks with good robustness and accuracy, making it a valuable addition for multimedia and broadcast applications.

-Audio transcription feature has been integrated while maintaining robust performance in multi-sink setups by leveraging a multithreaded architecture.

 This document explains the architecture of the transcription feature, how to build and configure the daemon with transcription support, and how to test the feature.